Skip to main content

 Filtering

 Filtering gives the option of processing data based on an expression.
-The Filter Key property can be found in the Property Inspector under the Properties tab.
+The Filter Key property can be found in the Property Inspector under the Properties tab of the Property Inspector.

 note